psake/psake/docs/README.md

 # Readme

-This folder user to contain Command References and examples on how to use psake.
+This folder used to contain Command References and examples on how to use psake.
 All of that has been published to [psake.dev](https://psake.dev) and organized so it's easier to understand.